tiffany352/moxie-native/README.md

 # Moxie Native

-**Warning: This is a work in progress.**
+**Warning: This is a work in progress and not yet usable for nontrivial applications.**

 This is a framework for building GUI applications written in Rust.
-It renders natively using Webrender, instead of relying on other UI toolkits like Gtk or on a web browser.
-In that sense, it is kind of like React Native, but targeting Rust instead of Javascript.
+It renders using Webrender, instead of relying on other UI toolkits like Gtk or on a web browser.
+This gives you control over how your application looks, but may lose some native look and feel.

 The front-facing API is built using Moxie, a framework for declaratively defining UI similar to React.